davideperozzi/smoovy/README.md

 ```

 ### Testing a package
-Packages will be tested with `jest`.
+Packages will be tested with `jest` and `puppeteer`.
 The dist files will be used for testing.
 ```sh
 npm run test:package <name>
 ```